ibm-cloud-docs/cis/edge-function-actions.md

 * **Editing actions** Selecting an action opens the action in the editor for modification.
 Whenever you save your changes, the action uploads to the Cloud edge.
 After updating, select **Save**.
 If the action is in use, the changes take effect immediately.

 * **Deleting actions** To delete an action, click the **Delete** icon in the **Actions** table.
-An action cannot be deleted while in use.
+An action can't be deleted while in use.
 To delete the action, remove it from the triggers first.
 The **Uses** column shows the number of triggers that are associated with this action.
-Delete cannot be undone.
+Delete can't be undone.

 * **Associated triggers** Add a trigger and associate it with an action.

 ## Working with triggers
 {: #triggers}

 Triggers (routes) determine domain traffic routing to the actions.
 Triggers associate certain URL patterns, based on a domain on the account, with a predefined action.
 The URL must contain the domain, but it can contain wildcards either as a prefix to the domain, or at the end of the path.
 If no path is given on the pattern, a `/` is added implicitly.
-The URL pattern cannot contain infix wildcards or query parameters.
+The URL pattern can't contain infix wildcards or query parameters.

 You must add a domain to add triggers.
 You can add triggers without having actions.